 Scared already?
 The Amsterdam Dungeon located near Dam Square will take you on a frightening walkthrough experience with live actors and special effects.
 Their 12 interactive shows will let you dive into the Netherlands’ deepest and darkest history.
 Prepare for 80 minutes of screaming, laughing and daunting moments.

 For those young at heart, the Ton Ton Club located in the Red Light District is the place to be.
 At this 80s styled bar you can spend your night playing iconic arcade games while enjoying drinks and food by Croque Madam.
 They have a selection of over 25 craft beers and amazing burgers, so what are you waiting for!

 Sing your heart out at Duke of Tokyo

-Does singing your heart out count as an activity?
+Does singing your heart out counted under Amsterdam Attractions?
 If you ask us, it does.
 Especially when it comes to karaoke.
 One of our favorite Karaoke bars in Amsterdam is Duke of Tokyo, located in the Reguliersdwarsstraat.
 This bar takes you right to the streets of Tokyo, with 8 private booths and a great selection of tasty street food.
 Boost your confidence with one of their signature drinks and release your inner Beyoncé.

 An active afternoon at the Klimhal

 The Klimhal in Amsterdam West is one of the largest in- and outdoor climbing venues in the Benelux.
-Whether you are a pro, a first timer or traveling with kids, the Klimhal is a perfect Amsterdam attraction for any rainy day.
+Whether you are a pro, a first timer or traveling with kids, the Klimhal is one of thsose Amsterdam attractions perfect for any rainy day.
 Book a course if you want to take things a little higher.
 With over 300 climbing routes there is no doubt you’ll be in for a fun and active afternoon.